edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-03-14-employee-safety-training-topics.md

 Teach employees how to lift, sit, and move throughout their day so you can be rewarded with fewer sick days, lowered healthcare costs, and happier employees.
 Find our full guide on creating [effective ergonomics training here](/blog/ergonomics-training/).

-{% asset 'blog/2018-03-14-employee-safety-training-topics01.jpg'
-  alt='Ergonomic injuries costs $50 billion annually'
+{% picture blog blog/2018-03-14-employee-safety-training-topics01.jpg --alt Ergonomic injuries costs $50 billion annually %}
-  magick:resize='1170' @pic %}

 ### 2. Fire safety